idaholab/moose/modules/doc/content/getting_started/installation/true_update_conda.md

 mamba update --all
 ```

-!alert note title=Always Update MOOSE and Conda together
+!alert note title=Always Update MOOSE and the Conda/Mamba packages together
 There is a tight dependency between libraries being provided by Conda, and what libraries MOOSE
 depends on.
-Therefor, when you update one you should always update the other.
+Therefore, when you update one you should always update the other.